vadanrod14/RA.Aid/docs/docs/quickstart/recommended.md

 # etc.
 ```

 RA.Aid will automatically detect the available keys and select the default provider.
 If only `GEMINI_API_KEY` is set, it will use the `gemini` provider and the `gemini-2.5-pro-preview-03-25` model.
-See [Configuration Overview](../configuration/) for more details on provider selection.

 ## Basic Usage